 Research shows that Millennials and Generation Z are motivated more by mission than money.
-In a job advert and the subsequent recruitment process, it’s very easy to get caught up in the fact that you want to give them information about the specific role they’ve applied for whilst also finding out as much as possible about the candidates.
+It’s very easy to get caught up in the fact that you want to give them information about the specific role they’ve applied for in a job advert and the subsequent recruitment process; whilst also finding out as much as possible about the candidates.
 Whilst these are both important, you also need to remember that the candidate is judging your company – make sure you tell them about you, and what matters to your organisation.

 Are social events important?
 What about supporting charities?
 This will help to give candidates a more rounded view of your culture and values, and they will be able to decide if your company is a good fit for them.

 94% of employees would stay at a company longer if it invested in their careers.
 Once you’ve recruited a high-potential graduate, you want to retain them for as long as possible.
 Demonstrating the willingness to further invest in your workforce is also likely to encourage people to apply for the role.
-Alongside any internal training, think about how else you could develop your employees – are there any professional qualifications that they could complete such as CIPD, CIM, Advanced Diplomas, etc.?
-Or could you develop them further in their professional skills such as commercial acumen training, Leadership & Management courses or presenting with impact training?
+Alongside any internal training, think about how else you could develop your employees.
+Are there any professional qualifications that they could complete such as CIPD, CIM, Advanced Diplomas, etc.?
+Could you develop them further in their professional skills such as commercial acumen training, Leadership & Management courses or presenting with impact training?

 Most graduates have little to no experience in the working world, but they have a lot of potential.
-It’s important that you strike the fine balance between giving them real responsibility and stretching them, but also ensuring that they have the support in place to ask questions and not feel overloaded or alone.
-In job adverts and the recruitment process, talk about what they’ll be responsible for but also who will be there to support them – will they work closely with someone more senior?
-Or will they have a whole team to support them?
+It’s important that you strike the fine balance between giving them real responsibility and stretching them.
+Also ensure they have the support in place to ask questions and not feel overloaded or alone.
+In job adverts and the recruitment process, talk about what they’ll be responsible for and also who will be there to support them – will they work closely with someone more senior?
+Will they have a whole team to support them?

-If you would like to discuss how Discovery can help you with your graduate recruitment and development, please contact us.
+Please contact us if you would like to discuss how Discovery can help with your graduate recruitment and development.